billyedmoore/billyedmoore/README.md

 ### Hi there 👋

-My name is Billy and I am a computer science student at *The University Of York*.
+My name is Billy and I am a computer science student at *The University Of York* currently working a placement year at *Amadeus*.
 I use this GitHub profile to host my personal projects.

+## Recent projects
-I most recently created on a simple shell written in c called [Clobber](https://github.com/billyedmoore/Clobber).
+Simple shell written in c called [Clobber](https://github.com/billyedmoore/Clobber).
+PNG library (encoder/decoder) written in python called [Pilates](https://github.com/billyedmoore/Pilates)

 <!--
 **billyedmoore/billyedmoore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.